Irish voters back gay marriage in 'social revolution'

-DUBLIN (Reuters) - The people of Ireland backed same-sex marriage by a landslide in a referendum that marked a dramatic social shift in a traditionally Catholic country that only decriminalized homosexuality two decades ago.
+DUBLIN (Reuters) - Irish voters backed same-sex marriage by a landslide in a referendum marking a dramatic social shift in the traditionally Catholic country, government ministers and opponents of the bill said on Saturday.

-After one of the largest turnouts in a referendum there, 62 percent of voters said ‘Yes’, making Ireland the first country to adopt same-sex marriage via a popular vote.
+Final results were not expected until around 5 p.m.
+(1600 GMT), but ministers predicted Ireland had become the first country to adopt same-sex marriage via a popular vote, by a margin of around two-to-one, just two decades after it decriminalised homosexuality.

-‘Yes’ supporters crowded into the courtyard of Dublin Castle to watch in blistering sunshine as results trickled in from around the country were shown on a large screen.
-They cheered with joy as the final tally was announced and then burst into a rendition of the national anthem.
+With over a third of the results in, all 17 of the 43 voting areas to declare had backed gay marriage.

-Ireland follows several Western European countries including Britain, France and Spain in allowing gay marriage, which is also legal in South Africa, Brazil, Canada and some U.S. states, while homosexuality remains taboo and often illegal in many parts of Africa and Asia.
+“This has really touched a nerve in Ireland,” Equality Minister Aodhan O‘Riordain said.
+“It’s a very strong message to every LGBT (lesbian, gay, bisexual, and transgender) young person in Ireland and every LGBT young person in the world.”

-U.S. Vice President Joe Biden tweeted: “We welcome Ireland’s support for equality. #LoveWins”
+Health Minister Leo Varadkar, who revealed he was gay in a radio interview in January, said the referendum resembled a “social revolution.”

-After Irish expatriates flocked home to vote, 60 percent of registered voters cast their ballot, the highest in two decades.
+After Irish expatriates flocked home to vote, turnout looked likely to be the highest in a referendum for decades.

 “This is a big placard from the people of Ireland to the rest of the world saying this is the way forward,” said David Norris, who began a campaign for gay rights in the late 1970s.